kami321/Prescriptive-Analytics-and-Program-Evaluation/README.md

 Import warnings and write the  action='ignore' for the Part 2 Boxplot of Total Profits DISTRIBUTION avoid the error warnings.
 <img width="1070" alt="Boxplot of Total Profits DISTRIBUTION" src="https://user-images.githubusercontent.com/81647911/157501203-33fbf80a-feb5-4318-9fc9-6bb66b74b59e.png">

+Discusstion

+Boxplot is a standardized method for displaying data distribution based on five figures: minimum, first quartile, median, third quartile, and maximum.
+In the simplest Boxplot, the central rectangle spans from the first quartile to the third quartile.
+Segments in the rectangle show the middle value, and whiskers are displayed above and below the box, showing the positions of the minimum and maximum values.
+Accordingly, this boxplot image shows us the combinations with the Top 3 Total Profits by Item Type and the rectangle span are Cosmetic, Household, and Office Supplies.
+Segments in the rectangle show intermediate values of 0.9, 0.8, and 0.7, respectively.

 Then comes to the part 2 Q3 I am using the value group by and cum from a clean new MM_Sales_Clean.csv file, in order to get a bar chart displaying the result.
 Using the previous data result, write into a dictionary and get the top 3 Item Types from Total profit then write the solution into the Randing file.

 <img width="294" alt="Item Type" src="https://user-images.githubusercontent.com/81647911/157501358-ba60c2ba-7899-4c7b-a1b6-02b8616de70a.png">